koompi/koompi.org/content/basic/github/git_command.en.md

 ---
 ## Initialize new version controlled project
-In order, to create new controlled project you have to run this command:
+In order, to create a new controlled project you have to run this command:
 ```
 git init
 ```